adobe/adobe.github.com/README.md

 The [Adobe Creative Cloud](http://www.adobe.com/products/creativecloud.html) was also a great asset for [designing](photoshop.com) and [coding](brackets.io) purposes.

+## Be in touch!

+We hope you love this new homepage.
+Any feedback, ideas or bugfixs is very welcome.
+Here is the [Trello board](https://trello.com/b/eLlfvaVe/adobe-github-com) on which you can add you ideas.
+You can also check out the [wiki page](https://github.com/adobe/adobe.github.com/wiki) to know how to update the page easily.

+All this seems interesting to you?
+You want to contribute to the web with Adobe?

+<h4 align="center"><a href="http://www.adobe.com/careers.html" target="_blank">Join the team!</a></h4>

 ## Architecture

 Hummm... you want to learn more about how all this is structured?
 A good sketch is better than a long speech, so here is a little schema: